wherrylab/smanne07.github.io/_posts/2017-02-28-ArrayDataBroswer.md

 #Array Data Browser

-This browser has datasets from various microarray datasets from Wherry Lab and other external sources.
+This browser has datasets from various microarray/RNA-seq datasets from Wherry Lab and other external sources.

 Currently the following datasets are available on the Array data browser